 This movement primarily targets the shoulders, triceps and core.
 Avoid overextending the back as you raise the weight.
 8-12 reps.

 Keeping your back as straight as possible (no rounding), lower by bending your legs.
 Do not bend over; keep back as erect as possible.
-Lower as far as you can until the weight is an inch off the floor.
+Lower so that your thighs are parallel to the floor.

 Straighten and repeat eight to 12 times.
 Start out with a light weight first to assimilate your body to this butt and leg movement.